Chart Color Schemes

 The exceptional employment performance in Rapid Creek places it among Australia's strongest labour markets

-Rapid Creek has a highly educated workforce with significant representation in essential services sectors.
-The unemployment rate was 1.8% as of June 2025.
+Rapid Creek has a highly educated workforce with essential services sectors well represented.
+The unemployment rate was 1.8% in the past year, with an estimated employment growth of 1.9%.

 Frequently Asked Questions - Employment